lutsen/lagan/README.md

 Nice to have
 ------------

+- Adding search options and/or routes
 - Add a logger: https://github.com/Flynsarmy/Slim-Monolog
 - Unit testing
 - Drag-n-drop interface for the position of objects
-- Adding search options and/or routes
+- Adding extended user login and rights management stuff